-Muscle growth and fat loss, two key prerequisites to showcasing your stage-ready, beach-worthy body, are, in many respects, contingent upon the optimization of the big two bodybuilding hormones: growth hormone (GH) and testosterone (T).
-Critical as they may be to dialing down (fat) and building up (muscle),
+Muscle growth and fat loss, two key prerequisites to showcasing your stage-ready, beach-worthy body, are in many respects, contingent upon the optimization of the big two bodybuilding hormones: growth hormone (GH) and testosterone for muscle growth (T).
+Critical as they may be to dialing down (fat) and building up (muscle).

 THEY ARE, FOR BODYBUILDERS AND FITNESS FOLK, ESSENTIAL TO ENSURING PRODUCTIVE WORKOUTS AND OPTIMAL TRAINING RESULTS.